obonaventure/cnp3/Missions/S5/tcp2.rst

    Wireshark : sequence number graph

 A second interesting graph is the `round-trip-time` graph that shows the evolution of the round-trip-time in function of time.
 This graph can be used to check whether the round-trip-time remains stable or not.
+Note that from a packet trace, wireshark_ can plot two `round-trip-time` graphs, One for the flow from the client to the server and the other one. wireshark_ will plot the `round-trip-time` graph that corresponds to the selected packet in the top wireshark_ window.

 .. figure:: fig/wireshark-rttgraph.png
    :align: center